TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

 ### Authorize reading and writing only to users who participate in a project that the container is affiliated to.
 This is the basic access policy used when the ACL policy elements are not set.
 You need a valid authentication token to access the container using API.
-If you delete all attribute values of the container’s `X-Container-Read`, `X-Container-Write` it becomes a [PRIVATE](/Storage/Object%20Storage/ko/acl-guide/#private) container that authorizes access only to users who participate in a project that the container is affiliated to.
+If you delete all attribute values of the container’s `X-Container-Read` and `X-Container-Write`, it becomes a [PRIVATE](/Storage/Object%20Storage/ko/acl-guide/#private) container that authorizes access only to users who participate in a project that the container is affiliated to.

 <br/>